karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 => 2.601440577329428
 ```

 Repl is truly such a powerful tool in Lisp.
-I always keep a repl scratch file in all my Clojure projects and I do experimentation like above in those scratch files - it's nice to have those experimentations later on as a historical record how I implemented functions.
+I always keep a repl scratch file in all my Clojure projects and I do experimentation like above in those scratch files - it's nice to have those experimentations later on as a historical record of how I implemented functions.

 ### Backend - API